 PSP 2: price, expected release date, and everything you need to know

-Sony's PSP 2 handheld could launch in 2025, according to the latest rumors
+Sony's PSP 2 handheld is in the 'early stages' of development, according to the latest rumors

 🎮 Sony’s PSP 2 handheld console is reportedly in development